 We utilize the open-source “UA-Parser” user-agent database enhanced with additional proprietary data to parse user-agents.
 This database is regularly updated to detect new podcast applications and bots as they are documented.

-We do not count download requests from a list of application user-agents we’ve identified to be intentionally or unintentionally problematic applications.
+We do not count download requests without user-agents or if it matches a list of user-agents we’ve identified to be intentionally or unintentionally problematic applications.

 We do not consider these downloads because we observed some mobile players and applications generate an excessive number (e.g. 100s) of download requests that do not correlate with people listening.